All Episodes

 Kip, Harrisburg, Pennsylvania.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.

-But I do recall that that there was apparently one article that he could find that tried to promote this argument that the Spartans did this.
+But I do recall that there was apparently one article that he could find that tried to promote this argument that the Spartans did this.

-Uh okay, yeah, I guess.
+Okay, yeah, I guess.

-Same kind of stuff.
+The same kind of stuff.

-Um and I think he liberally quotes Hansen in his book, too.
+And I think he liberally quotes Hansen in his book, too.

 Yeah, I'll bet.

-Thanks for the call out there, Kip Santa Rosa, California.
+Thanks for the call out there, Kip, Santa Rosa, California.

 This is Chris.

-Uh appreciate your patience, sir.
+I appreciate your patience, sir.

 Thank you.